Sanchit-mathur/Strategic-Investment/README.md

 # Strategic Investment

 ## Introduction
-This project aims to analyze data sets about countries and their growth indicators to make strategic investment decisions in sectors such as power, energy, shipping, and more.
-The analysis will provide valuable insights for identifying the most suitable countries for investment.
+This project focuses on analyzing data sets related to countries and their growth indicators to guide strategic investment decisions.
+The analysis targets sectors such as power, energy, and shipping.
+By evaluating indicators like population, rural population, electricity access, and GDP, this project aims to provide actionable insights for identifying the most promising countries for investment opportunities.

 ## Product Backlog
 | #  | Epic        | Module              | Feature                           |